-Alice Mary Longfellow was born 22 September, 1850 as the eldest daughter of Henry Wadsworth and Frances Appleton Longfellow.
-Immortalized as "Grave Alice" in her father's poem "The Children's Hour", she led a life characterized by a love of travel and a strong interest in education and American history.
+Alice Mary Longfellow was born 22 September 1850, the fourth child and eldest surviving daughter of Henry Wadsworth and Frances Appleton Longfellow.
+Immortalized as "Grave Alice" in her father's poem "The Children's Hour," she led a life characterized by a love of travel and a strong interest in education and American history.

 Miss Longfellow's concern for education led to charitable and volunteer activities.
 Alice was a member of the Cambridge School Committee from 1887 to 1892.
-She provided scholarship funds for black and American Indian students at Hampton and Tuskegee Institutes.
+She provided scholarship funds for Black and Indigenous students at Hampton and Tuskegee Institutes.
 She also donated money and time to schools for the blind.

 Alice traveled extensively throughout her life.
 She spent many summers camping and boating in Maine with family and friends.
 Her many European trips began with a grand tour taken by the extended Longfellow family in 1868 and 1869.
 Miss Longfellow returned often to Europe and was particularly fond of France and Italy.
 Received by Benito Mussolini in 1927, Alice presented him with a copy of her father's translation of Dante's The Divine Comedy.
 In 1900, Alice traveled to Ontario, Canada and was made an honorary member of the Ojibway Indian tribe.

 Alice's interest in American history was perhaps sparked by the history of her own home, for Craigie House had served as headquarters for General George Washington from July 1775 to April 1776.
 Miss Longfellow was active in preservation efforts at Mount Vernon and served as Massachusetts vice-regent of the Mount Vernon Ladies Association for forty-eight years.
 She was well versed in the history of Craigie House, and often read a paper she had written on the subject to local historical societies.